Serif-7/Serif-7.github.io/content/posts/what_is_conscious_experience.md

 ---
-title: What is Conscious Experience?
+title: "> What is Conscious Experience?"
 date: 2025-09-25
 tags:
   - philosophy